Kuqow/ethernaut-solutions-kuqow/16. Preservation/Solution.md

 ![](https://github.com/xWhiteOuroboros/ethernaut-solutions-xwhiteouroboros/blob/main/Pictures/preservation1.png)

-And if we change this value to another owned contract address, and if this contract has a setTime() function, it will be executed.
+If we change this value to another owned contract address, and if this contract has a setTime() function, it will be executed.
 Steps to do :

 1. Create a contract with the same storage structure as Preservation :